u6684258/instance-generator/README.md

 set of instances represents the given domain well.

-**TODO** add detailed explanation including formula? if not, refer to explanations and formula of Böhl et al., 2023
+**TODO** add detailed explanation including formula? if not, refer to explanations and formula of Böhl et al., 2023; if yes, explain that we choose all "shown" facet-inducing atoms as target atoms (i. e., atoms of basic predicates and of PDDL types)

 The implementation to generate representative instances is based on the work of Böhl et al., 2023[^boehl-et-al-ecai2023].